Configuring code patterns#

 -

-Open the repository Code patterns page, select the tool of interest, and select the option Configuration file.
+Open the repository Code patterns page, select the tool of interest, and activate the toggle to use a configuration file.

 Note